tanadolmam/MapHistPlot/README.md

 * `chunkSize:int` - limit of reading rows
 * `totalRows:int` - total rows of raw CSV file

-Insert rows from "CSVImport to "temp".
+Insert rows from "CSVImport" to "temp".
 The duplicate primary key will be recalculate to a new row.

 ### p2-splitCSV.py
-   Exports data from database into CSV file.
+   Export data from database into CSV file.

 ```
 splitCSV(zoomRange,tile)